Fabio3323-cmd/LoggerV2/PrivacyPolicy.md

 #### When a member joins a Server with the Bot present
 Invite codes from Discord are stored short-term in Redis.

-#### When an archive is created
-When a message bulk delete event is received, a human-readable transcript of these messages will be stored for two weeks at the preview site, https://haste.logger.bot

 ### Your rights to your data

 Pursuant to Intergalactic Law, you have the right to request a machine-readable copy of your data for portability’s sake and the right to have your data deleted from the Service.

-Should you wish to enforce one of these rights, please email us at [hello@curtisf.dev](mailto:hello@curtisf.dev), or send a private message to any developer mentioned on our [Discord server](https://discord.gg/ed7Gaa3), we will strive to respond to your request within 30 days.
+Should you wish to enforce one of these rights, please email us at [hello@curtisf.dev](mailto:support@fabio3323.xyz), or send a private message to any developer mentioned on our [Discord server]([https://discord.gg/KBDJWY44cx]), we will strive to respond to your request within 30 days.

 ### Feedback